rogeriochaves/npm-force-resolutions/README.md

 ## WARNING before you start

 The use case for this is when there is a security vulnerability and you MUST update a nested dependency otherwise your project would be vulnerable.
-But this should only be used as a last resource, you should first update your top-level dependencies and fill an issue for them to update the vulnerable sub-dependencies (`npm ls <vulnerable dependency>` can help you with that).
+But this should only be used as a last resource, you should first update your top-level dependencies and file an issue for them to update the vulnerable sub-dependencies (`npm ls <vulnerable dependency>` can help you with that).

 # How to use